wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

-1. Download `duda-pro.zip`
+1. Download the plugin

-2. Extract the `plugin-name` directory to your computer
+2. Extract the plugin directory to your computer

-3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory
+3. Upload the plugine directory to the `/wp-content/plugins/` directory

 4. Activate the plugin in the Plugin dashboard